Education

 Electives:

 Elective time can be arranged on an individual basis.
 Examples of prior electives include dermatology, pediatric ENT, and pulmonary (including interpretation of PFTs).
-Additional electives can be arranged with the approval of the curriculum, goals, and evaluation method by the program director.
+Additional electives can be arranged with the program director’s approval of the curriculum, goals, and evaluation method.

 Research & Teaching

-Participation in a basic science, translational or clinical research project during the fellowship is required by the ABAI.
+The ABAI requires participation in a basic science, translational, or clinical research project during the fellowship.
 Each fellow will pick a research mentor at the beginning of the first year.
 Fellows are expected to present updates on their research progress periodically.

-Didactic lectures are an ongoing part of the fellowship, and a number of conferences are available to enhance this aspect of the fellowship.
+Didactic lectures are an ongoing part of the fellowship, and several conferences are available to enhance this aspect.
 Conferences, including Grand Rounds, occur several times a week.
-Dedicated didactic time is provided on Friday mornings, and includes a review of a basic immunology textbook, practice parameters, clinical topic lectures by faculty in and outside of the division/university, and a journal club.
+Dedicated didactic time is provided on Friday mornings.
+It includes a review of a basic immunology textbook, practice parameters, clinical topic lectures by faculty in and outside of the division/university, and a journal club.

 Fellows are encouraged to teach residents and medical students on rotations.
-Over the course of the two years, the fellow prepares several journal club presentations and various posters and talks for presentation at local, regional, and national meetings.
-Each fellow has the opportunity to travel to one national meeting in the first year and two national meetings in the second year.
+Over the past two years, the fellow has prepared several journal club presentations and various posters and talks for presentations at local, regional, and national meetings.
+Each fellow can attend one national meeting in the first year and two national meetings in the second year.

 Thank you for your interest in the Allergy and Immunology training program at the University of Virginia.
 We participate in ERAS and NRMP.